web3os-org/kernel/README.md

 To run a Javascript script: `eval /path/to/script.js`

-- Or from an app: `window.kernel.bin.eval.run(window.terminal, '/path/to/script.js')`
+- Or from an app: `window.kernel.execute('eval /path/to/script.js')`

 ## Kernel Interface